 - Have a taxi called for you when you can (like when you’re leaving a restaurant or hotel).
-Uber is sometimes available and other times it’s not legal, and that seems to change a bit.
+Uber is sometimes available and other times, it’s not legal, and that seems to change a bit.
 So, if it’s legal when you go, I’d do that.

-- Keep an eye on your drink and food and don’t accept any from someone you don’t know.
+- Keep an eye on your drink and food, and don’t accept any from someone you don’t know.

 - Don’t drink too much.
 When we drink, we don’t always make the best decisions.
-So, certainly have a beer or a glass of wine with dinner, but it’s a good idea to not drink to excess, especially when you’re on your own.
+So, certainly have a beer or a glass of wine with dinner, but it’s a good idea not to drink to excess, especially when you’re on your own.

-- Limit your walking around at night.
+- Limit walking around at night.
 If you go out to dinner, you may do some walking at night.
 However, make sure the area is ok and take an Uber or taxi if you’re unsure.